ApprenticeAI/frapy/docs/topics/feed-exports.rst

         "pickle": "frapy.exporters.PickleItemExporter",
     }

-A dict containing the built-in feed exporters supported by Scrapy.
+A dict containing the built-in feed exporters supported by Frapy.
 You can disable any of these exporters by assigning ``None`` to their serialization format in :setting:`FEED_EXPORTERS`.
 E.g., to disable the built-in CSV exporter (without replacement), place this in your ``settings.py``: